mryab/efficient-dl-systems/week02_management_and_testing/homework/README.md

 You can either place the necessary hyperparameters in a config file or simply have them as constants/argparse defaults defined somewhere reasonable in the training code.

-After finishing this task, train the model for at least 100 epochs with default hyperparameters and attach
+After finishing this task, train the model for at least 100 epochs with default hyperparameters and attach the link to your W&B project containing this run to the final report.

 # Task 3 (2 points)
 Improve the configuration process of this pipeline using the [Hydra](https://hydra.cc/) library.